-Treatment for Bone Spurs in the Neck
+Treatment for bone spurs in the neck

 Treatment for bone spurs in the neck is not always necessary.
-Many people who develop cervical bone spurs, or osteophytes, associated with osteoarthritis never realize they have them because symptoms only develop if the excess bony growths begin to compress or irritate a nerve root.
-However, when nerve compression does occur within the cervical spine, symptoms such as chronic neck pain can be debilitating, and it’s time to consider your treatment options.
+Many people who develop cervical bone spurs, or osteophytes, never realize they have them because symptoms only develop if the bone spur presses against a nearby nerve root.